 A user-defined time zone has a user-assigned name of up to four printable ASCII characters that is different from the system-defined time zones.
 For user-defined time zones, the offset from UTC is configured as well as any summer time adjustment for the time zone.

-The 7705 SAR system-defined time zones are listed in Table 23: System-defined Time Zones, which includes both time zones with and without summer time correction.
+The 7705 SAR system-defined time zones are listed in the following table, which includes both time zones with and without summer time correction.

-Table 23: System-defined Time Zones
+Table 23: System-defined time zones